 COURSEWORK, PAPERS AND INTERNET SERVICE

 Daily discussions and courses will take place at San José State University unless otherwise noted.
-Scholars will have free internet access at both the hotel and the university and should consider bringing a laptop, tablet, and camera to help record their experiences in the Bay Area and to begin working on implementation plans.
+Scholars will have free internet access and should consider bringing a laptop, tablet, and camera to help record their experiences in the Bay Area and to begin working on implementation plans.

 Key texts and handouts will be provided in electronic or paper formats, as appropriate.